 Incorrect brushing methods could have been ingrained in us and already causing harm to our teeth and giving us gum disease.
-If this has become a habit, consider visiting your Houston dentist.
+If this has become a habit, consider visiting one of the dentist at Midtown Dentistry in Houston.
 He or she can show you the right brushing strokes and recommend the appropriate brushing frequency and time line.
 Your dentist is also capable of providing expert advice in selecting the right toothbrush and many other details we often overlook.

 Generally, brushing should be done using short and gentle strokes.
 Except for the grinding areas, vertical strokes are the way to go.
 Do not forget to brush the gums and tongue as these spots also act as breeding ground for germs.
 Brush two to three times a day, preferably after breakfast and lunch and before you catch z’s at night.
 The bristles of the toothbrush should be soft and the edge, rounded.